garethltm/obsibrain/sc900/Microsoft Entra Private Access.md

-- provides your users, whether in an office or
+- provides your users, whether in an office or working remote remotely secure access to your private, corporate resources